 In order to receive any benefit, you or your survivors must apply for it.
 All benefit claims should be made to the Judges' Retirement System.
 A copy of your birth certificate and membership record are required for all benefits.
 All JRS records are maintained according to your Social Security number or Member ID.

-After you begin receiving benefits, you should notify JRS if you change your name, address, marital status or you wish to change your beneficiary(ies) for the lump-sum death benefit.
+After you begin receiving benefits, you should notify JRS if you change your name, address, federal withholding, direct deposit, group insurance or beneficiary(ies) for the lump-sum death benefit.